 On fatal car accident statistics: There are many, many variables that factor into an individual’s risk of dying in a car accident.
 The most accurate way to calculate your risk is by miles driven.
-To learn more, please refer to the National Motorists Association’s document “Understanding Highway Crash Data.”
+To learn more, please refer to the NHTSA’s document “Understanding Highway Crash Data.”
 I use the figures below in order to get an average rate for the purpose of discussion.

 On terminology: Read why I use the term TOLAC.